Paper trading is like a simulation: you can act as if you’re trading, but there’s no money on the line to be lost or gained.

 - You may not notice the poor predictions.
 You’re learning the market, and you get a sense of euphoria every time one of your predictions does well.
 But without real money on the line, you may not notice your losses as much and give into confirmation bias.
 Make sure you’re paying attention to both your good and poor predictions and learn lessons both have to offer.

-Is Paper Trading Right for You?
+Conclusion: Is this Strategy Right for You?